Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Bounding and approximating the stationary solutions of the CME

+\item Choose an initial truncation size $r$ based on the achievable errors established in Proposition~\ref{prop:achievable_errors}.
+To guarantee an error smaller than our tolerance $\epsilon$, we must choose an initial $r > c/\epsilon$.

+\item Solve the LPs~\eqref{eq:dn82n2y3rn8qrn1} to obtain the upper and lower approximations $l_r$~\eqref{eq:lowerd} and $u_r$~\eqref{eq:upperd}.
+Here we use the dual simplex algorithm of CPLEX V12.6.3\cite{CPLEX} to solve the LPs.
+The tool YALMIP\cite{Lofberg2004} is convenient to formulate the LPs but, if speed is a priority, the model can be fed straight to the solver to avoid computational overheads.

-For sufficiently large truncations, the orders of magnitude of the coefficients in the constraints $\pi^r Q(x)=0$ for all $x\in\cal{N}_r$ and $\aver{w}\leq c$ vary greatly.
-This leads to large round-off errors in the double-precision floating point arithmetic LP solvers typically employ and poor solver performance.
-A straightforward way to ameliorate this issue is to scale the decision variables so that range of orders of magnitude in the constraint coefficients is smaller.
-We found that scalings of the form
+For large truncations, the coefficients in the constraints of the LPs span many orders of magnitude, leading to round-off errors in double-precision arithmetic and poor solver performance.
+One way to ameliorate this issue is to scale the decision variables; in particular, scaling $\pi^r(x)$ by $-q(x,x)$ or $w(x)$ often significantly improves solver performance.